 An MHF is a facility:

-- at which Schedule 15 chemicals are present or likely to be present in a quantity that exceeds their threshold quantity
+where Schedule 15 chemicals are present or likely to be present in a quantity that exceeds their threshold quantity, or

-- that is determined by the regulator to be a MHF.
+that is determined by the regulator to be an MHF.

 Work health and safety duties

-- Identifying all major incident hazards for the facility and implementing control measures that eliminate or minimise the risk of a major incident happening.
+putting in place control measures that eliminate or minimise the risk of a major incident happening

-- Carrying out and documenting a safety assessment on how the facility operates, including a comprehensive and systematic investigation and analysis of all aspects of risks to health and safety that could happen when it’s operating.
+performing and documenting a safety assessment on how the facility operates, including investigating and analysing all risks to health and safety that could happen during operation

-- Preparing an emergency plan in consultation with emergency service organisations and other relevant stakeholders.
+preparing an emergency plan with emergency services organisations and other stakeholders